RFOX (Rotated-Field Oscillatory eXchange) quantum algorithm: Towards Parameter-Free Quantum Optimizers: Results Analysis

 \subsection{Results for Erdös-Rényi RFIM instances}

-For the Erdös-Rényi instances we fix $\delta = 0.001$ and the number of time slices $p = 100$ for every RFIM problem when running RFOX (blue).
-The same settings are applied to the other drivers: X (orange), representing the conventional stoquastic adiabatic approach; XX (green); and X+sXX (light blue), representing the non-stoquastic drivers.
+For the Erdös-Rényi instances, we fix $\delta = 10^{-3}$ and the number of time slices to $p = 100$ across all RFIM problem sizes when executing the RFOX protocol (blue).
+The same structural configurations and slice depths are applied to the baseline drivers: the standard $X$ driver (orange), representing the conventional stoquastic adiabatic approach; the $XX$ driver (green); and the $X+sXX$ driver (light blue), representing the non-stoquastic benchmarks.